Project status information has moved to its own page.

 $ cd ~/crashpad/crashpad $ git pull -r $ gclient sync

-Ninja is part of the depot_tools.
-There’s no need to install it separately.
+GN and Ninja are part of the depot_tools.
+There’s no need to install them separately.

 Crashpad’s Android port is in its early stages.
 This build relies on cross-compilation.
 It’s possible to develop Crashpad for Android on any platform that the Android NDK (Native Development Kit) runs on.